The-Microservice-Dungeon/docs/docs/technicalOverview/game.md

 ## Notes to Gameplay

-* Chosen option: Generic command entity owned by Game, payload owned by services to whom command is routed commands are owned by the Game Service
+* Chosen option: Generic command entity owned by Game, payload owned by services to whom command is routed.

 * Game Service receives commands from the players and is responsible for sorting them by their execution phase

 * Game Service sends a package with commands to the associated service during the correct phase, the other service executes the commands directly after receiving it (other services have no awareness about phases).

-Commands are associated with a commandUUID, this UUID allows the player to access the result of their command after it has been executed
+* Commands are associated with a commandUUID, this UUID allows the player to access the result of their command after it has been executed